phlalx/ring-leader-election/README.md

-This is an implementation of a unidirection ring [leader election](https://en.wikipedia.org/wiki/Leader_election) algorithm in Erlang.
+This is an implementation of a unidirectional ring [leader election](https://en.wikipedia.org/wiki/Leader_election) algorithm in Erlang.